Chaos, thermalization and breakdown of quantum-classical correspondence in a collective many-body system: Introduction

 This standard picture is however notably challenged by long-range interacting systems.
 Interactions decaying algebraically with distance, $r^{-\alpha}$, are known to give rise to phenomena absent in short-range systems.
 Atypical relaxation processes and anomalous transport have been observed in systems with sufficiently slowly decaying interactions \cite{Defenu2023,Defenu2024}.
 Other phenomena supported by long-range interacting systems include time crystals \cite{Zhang2017,Choi2017,Collura2022}, statistical ensemble inequivalence \cite{Russomanno2021}, prethermalization and the emergence of long-lived stationary states \cite{Halimeh2017b,Neyenhuis2017,Defenu2021,Mattes2025}, dynamical quantum phase transitions \cite{Zhang2017b,Halimeh2017,Homrighausen2017,Zunkovic2018,Piccitto2019,Ranabhat2022,Corps2025arxiv}, condensed-matter analogues of quark confinement \cite{Hauke2013,Lerose2019,Liu2019,Tan2021} or dynamical hadron formation \cite{Verdel2020,Vovrosh2022}.
 These features suggest a nontrivial modification of thermalization mechanisms and raise fundamental questions about the thermalization mechanism in the presence of long-range interactions.

 The breakdown of conventional thermodynamic behavior becomes particularly severe when the interaction power-law exponent is $\alpha < d$, where $d$ is the spatial dimension.
 In this regime, the interaction energy is superextensive and the thermodynamic limit is ill defined.
-A standard remedy is the introduction of a Kac normalization factor \cite{Kac1963} into the Hamiltonian, which restores extensivity by rescaling the interaction strength with system size.
+A standard remedy is the introduction of a Kac normalization factor \cite{Kac1963} into the Hamiltonian, which restores extensitivity by rescaling the interaction strength with system size.
 While this procedure regularizes the equilibrium properties, the resulting dynamics remains highly nontrivial.

-In particular, in the fully connected limit $\alpha = 0$, the system admits a semiclassical description characterized by an effective Planck constant $\hbar_{\mathrm{eff}} \sim 1/N$, with $N$ being the number of particles.
-These fully-connected models serve as convenient testbeds for very long-ranged behavior.
-Fully-connected models are characterized by collective dynamics, essentially controlled by classical mean-field degrees of freedom and with quantum fluctuations suppressed by system size \cite{Cejnar2021}.
+In particular, in the collective limit $\alpha = 0$, the system admits a classical description characterized by an effective Planck constant $\hbar_{\mathrm{eff}} \sim 1/N$, with $N$ being the number of particles.
+These collective models serve as convenient testbeds for very long-ranged behavior.
+They are characterized by collective dynamics, essentially controlled by classical mean-field degrees of freedom and with quantum fluctuations suppressed by system size \cite{Cejnar2021}.
 Despite their seemingly simple structure, they exhibit a vast range of effects, including the excited-state quantum phase transition (ESQPT) \cite{Caprio2008,Stransky2014}, huge decoherence \cite{Relano2008,Perez2009}, singularities in quench dynamics \cite{Perez2011,Santos2015,Lobez2016,Bernal2017,Kloc2018}, feedback control in dissipative systems \cite{Kopylov2015}, quantum work statistics \cite{Wang2017}, and localization \cite{Santos2016}, symmetry-breaking equilibrium states and dynamical phase transitions \cite{Puebla2013,Puebla2014,Corps2022,Corps2022prl,Corps2024prr,Corps2023b,Corps2024constants,Corps2021prl}, universal dynamical scaling \cite{Puebla2020}, dynamical instabilities \cite{Bastidas2014}, irreversibility without energy dissipation \cite{Puebla2015}, and reversible quantum information spreading \cite{Hummel2019}.
+The quantum-classical nature of these systems makes them particularly suitable to analyze quantum and classical thermalization mechanisms and chaos \cite{Cejnar2021,Sinha2024}.